Green, Monica Dr

 Green, M. & Caldow, J. (2016) Lessons from the field: Pre-service teacher perceptions of teaching and learning in local settings, School of Education, Federation University Australia.

 Green, M. & Somerville, M. (2013).
 Place-based Education for Sustainability in Gippsland Schools: A report for participating schools and the wider school communities in Australia about the implementation of place-based sustainability curriculum

 Green, M., Somerville, M., & Potts, M. (2012).
 Mapping education for sustainability initiatives in regional Gippsland schools and communities: Project Report to the Gippsland Climate Change Network, the Gippsland Education for Sustainability Network (RCE Gippsland) and Gippsland regional Catholic and Government schools on the findings of a study of education for sustainability initiatives in regional Gippsland.

-2020-2021 Selected participant in Homeward Bound STEMM Women in Leadership
+2021-2023 Selected participant in Homeward Bound Women in Leadership (STEMM) program

 2020 Australia Awards for University Teaching (Nominee): For a sustained commitment to creative and innovative teaching excellence, leadership and scholarship in teacher education (Federation University)

 2018 Australia Awards for University Teaching (Nominee): For a sustained commitment to creative and innovative teaching excellence, leadership and scholarship in teacher education (FedUni)